diwanicki/filevaultsetup/README.md

 Preferences are stored in the domain: ca.sfu.its.filevaultsetup

-FileVault Setup accepts four defaults:
+FileVault Setup accepts five defaults:

 1. FVSDoNotAskForSetup:   suppresses prompting the user to enable FileVault, default is NO/FALSE